 Eastern Red Cedar prefers full sun, medium-dry soil that is well drained.
 As this tree is native to Eastern United States, if it receives these conditions it should be quite happy and grow well.

-You can find this tree growing on limestone bluffs, or shallow soil.
-It will also grow in forests, hillsides, and upland woods.
+The Natural Habitat of Eastern Red Cedar are slopes, limestone bluffs, hillsides, and upland woods.
 Thick stands of cedar can often hold deer and other small game in the winter.

 Not much care is required.
 Just provide this tree with conditions that it prefers, and you will have a thriving tree to be enjoyed by future generations.

 Eastern Red Cedar trees can live for up to 900 years.
 So, depending on where it grows, it could outlast almost any other tree.

 How long will it take to grow a full-sized Red Cedar?

 The Eastern Red Cedar grows approximately 2′ per year in optimum conditions.
 That means in 10 years you can have a large evergreen tree for landscaping or a windbreak.